When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 - “Andamos a aprender português.” = We’ve been learning Portuguese.

 It means almost the same thing as tenho comido.
-Both refer to ongoing habits, not a single finished event.
+Both point to ongoing habits, not a single finished event.

 - Past participle of the main verb

-If you’re shaky on participles (falado, comido, partido, feito, visto…), review the mechanics in mastering Portuguese past participles.
+If you’re shaky on participles (falado, comido, partido, feito, visto…), the mechanics live in mastering Portuguese past participles.

 Memorize this.
 It’s the entire engine.

-[!tip] Pro Tip In European Portuguese, people often avoid saying você.
-You’ll hear o senhor / a senhora (more polite), but Você is much more common in Brazilian Portuguese.
+[!tip] Pro Tip In European Portuguese, você is often avoided.
+You’ll hear o senhor / a senhora for politeness, while você shows up much more in Brazilian Portuguese.

-Locals also drop the pronouns (eu, tu, nós) constantly because the verb already tells you who the subject is.
+Pronouns (eu, tu, nós) also get dropped constantly because the verb already tells you who the subject is.

 Real Life Scenarios